 - College Empowerment.
-Provides students a supportive environment in which to discover their options and commiserate with peers.
-Students gain a better understanding of the college admissions process, test taking skills, and perspective on different colleges and college life.
+It provides students a supportive environment in which to discover their options and commiserate with peers.
+Students gain a better understanding of the college admissions process, test-taking skills, and perspective on different colleges and college life.
 Together we make sure students choose schools that are the right fit, take steps to fulfill admissions requirements, and create the best possible versions of applications.

 - Focus on Social Emotional Learning (SEL).
 The 5 tenets of SEL (self-awareness, self-management, social awareness, relationship skills, and responsible decision making) are woven into the fabric of the school and supported by all programs, classes, and staff.

 - Dedicated Staff.
 Our Transition Counselor and College Counselor lead the effort with the student with the help and involvement of the Advisory Leaders, Resource, Exploration, and Support counselors, and other teaching staff.
 Our counselors meet with individual families to develop vocational and college plans as well.